clarkedarkmatter/carrieforky-0d637/content/pages/endorsements.md

       ## "I wholly and wholeheartedly endorse Carrie's candidacy.
 She is a
       brilliant problem solver and leader.
 Her background as a mom and educator uniquely position her to understand family and community needs.
-She is bright, articulate and trustworthy. &#xA;Kentucky needs her insight, activism and commitment in Frankfort."
+She is bright, articulate and trustworthy.
+Kentucky needs her insight, activism and commitment in Frankfort."

     name: Carla Rogers
     title: Someone from the team